0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-02-01-cloudgoat-lambda-walkthrough.md

 When using the AWS CLI, I prefer to leverage [`aws-vault`](https://github.com/99designs/aws-vault) to manage credentials.
 Ultimately, `aws-vault` uses the OS secure keystore to lock down access to these credentials and makes the necessary AWS STS API calls to generate temporary credentials for access.
-This abides by best practice, as the credentials are not hard-coded on disk in plaintext.
+This approach prevents AWS credentials from being stored in plaintext on the local filesystem.

 ~~In an ideal world, there would be a programmatic way to craft an IAM policy for this Terraform role, but I haven't discovered one that is officially supported and simple to use (e.g., anything that's not running `terraform apply` and playing whack-a-mole with AWS API error messages).~~

 [Ian McKay](https://twitter.com/iann0036) to the rescue!
 We can utilize [iamlive](https://github.com/iann0036/iamlive) to dynamically build an IAM policy for the Terraform role that strictly abides by the principle of least privilege.
 [This blog post](https://meirg.co.il/2021/04/23/determining-aws-iam-policies-according-to-terraform-and-aws-cli/) covers the process of setting up `iamlive` as a Docker container, configuring the appropriate environment variables to pass HTTP/HTTPS traffic to its proxy, and collect the generated IAM policy for use.
-Unfortunately, executing `cloudgoat.py` and passing its AWS API calls to `iamlive` requires a bit of tinkering.
-Luckily for you, I've provided the IAM policy we're after below:
+In order to generate the appropriate IAM policy for each CloudGoat scenario, you'll need to copy the `terraform` directory to a new directory and following the steps outlined by the referenced blog post.
+Alternatively, the IAM policy we're after below can be found below!

 ```json
 {